-- Meaning that they are completely dependent upon the internal environment of the cell to create new infectious virus particles, or virions. - Viruses use the cell's energy and machinery to create and assemble new virions.
+- Meaning that they are completely dependent upon the internal environment of the cell to create new infectious virus particles, or virions. - Viruses use the cell's energy and machinery to create and assemble new viruses corry its own enzyme in case that this enzyme not found in host cell.

-3. The genetic material of viruses:
+(3.)
+The genetic material of viruses: 2.
+Describe the form of Nuclic acid inside the viranes?

-- All living cells, whether human, animal, plant, or bacterial, have double-stranded DNA (dsDNA). - Viruses have genomes that are composed of DNA or RNA (but not both). - The viral genome is dsDNA, ssDNA, dsRNA, or ssRNA,
+- All living cells, whether human, animal, plant, or bacterial, have doublestranded DNA (dsDNA). - Viruses have genomes that are composed of DNA or RNA (but not both). - The viral genome is dsDNA, ssDNA, dsRNA, or ssRNA,